Mid leveldesign

 Q5

-Tell me about a project where your initial design direction was rejected by stakeholders or leadership.
-What was the situation, what did you do, and what was the outcome?
+Describe a situation where your initial design concept was rejected by stakeholders.
+What was your reaction, and how did you handle the feedback?

 Q6